SubsonicGroupFinder/SGF-LEGACY/README.md

 The aim of this project is to produce a cross platform looking for group app or LFG for short.
 It is called Subsonic Group Finder and will be aimed at gamers so will have a number of functions that will allow users to find other players on their platform and game so that they can play together.
 We are currently working on a web app that will have feeds showing who is looking for a group and allow users to filter the feeds to find what they are looking for.

-This project is a group project, though it was started by SS-git-dev.
+This project is a group project, though it was started by Subsonic-dev.

 ## Acronyms
   * LFG- Looking for Group
-  * SS- Subsonic Syndicate, a community that will be using this service
   * 2FA- 2 factor authentication
   * SEO- Search Engine optimization